What is Emetophobia?

 These are some of the most common triggers of emetophobia:

-Bodily functions like burping, coughing, or hiccuping
+Bodily functions like burping, coughing, or hiccupping

 Choking sensations

-Experiencing other types of illness like acid reflux or diarrhea
+Experiencing other types of illness, like acid reflux or diarrhea

 Feeling nauseous